 The big meet

-In a video shared on September 6th, the zoo showed the sweet first meeting between baby Tatu and his father Tobias.
+The zoo showed the sweet first meeting between baby Tatu and his father Tobias in a sweet video.
 It was one of many “cubdates” they posted to social media to keep folks interested until Tatu’s big public debut.

 But there’s a reason meeting dad wasn’t a straightforward experience.